Pinargozu Zinc Mine

 Disclaimer: The below information may be adjusted throughout the year.

-For more information please read: Pasinex Announces Third Quarter 2022 Financial Results.
+For more information please read: Pasinex Announces Filing of 2023 Annual Financial Results.

 Pinargozu Mine 541 Adit Map View